darshansimha/Resume-Repo/README.md

 Resume-Repo
 ===========
-My Resume template, that I have hand coded in html

 WORK EXPERIENCE

-Senior Member of Technical Staff
-Aug 2017 - Present
+Adobe Inc, Bengaluru, KA, India.August 2017 — Ongoing
-Senior Member of Technical StaffSenior Member of Technical Staff Adobe Systems - Bengaluru, KA, IND
+Member of Technical Staff 2
-Working as a full stack developer for the Adobe Media Optimizer on technologies like Angular 2/4 and TypeScript.
-Woking in the domain of digital media marketing using search engines, television and social networking advertisements.

-Software engineer
-Jul 2015 - Jul 2017
-Software engineerSoftware engineer
-Caterpillar Inc - Peoria, Illinois, United States
+Full stack developer for "Adobe Media Optimizer" in the Adobe Ad Cloud.
+Working on developing the UI in Angular 2/4/6 Implement seamless cross-browser user experiences Developing REST APIs in Java using Spring Boot framework Implementing Caching in both the UI (IndexedDB) and the Java back end (Redis) Working on web components and TypeScript (ES6) Researching and implementing Progressive web applications and it's benifits Experience with build tools like Gradle, Maven, Webpack, Brunch and Gulp Caterpillar Inc. Peoria, IL, USAJuly 2014 — Aug 2017 (Returned to India) Senior Associate Engineer
-Full stack developer for Flash Over the Air program.
-Working on developing microservices for a system following event driven architecture on the Microsoft Azure platform.
-Familiar with message queues and  proficient in Salesforce.com platform.
+Full stack developer and UI team lead for "Caterpillar Flash Over the Air" application Developed an enteprise single page web application using AngularJS Worked on developing microservices for a system following event driven architecture on the Microsoft Azure platform.

-Software engineer
-Feb 2014 - Jul 2015
-Software engineerSoftware engineer
-Caterpillar Inc - Chennai, TN, IND
+Worked with the Salesforce.com service platform
-Full stack developer working with the Salesforce.com platform and Angular 1.x for developing a platform for products like Product Link Web and Dealer Services Portal
+Full stack developer for Product Link Web and Dealer Services Portal.
+Using Backbone.js for the UI and Java for the REST Api's

+Caterpillar India Pvt.
+Ltd. Chennai, TN, IndiaFeb 2014 — June 2014 Project Intern
+Developed user interfaces using the Backbone.js framework and JQuery for "Product Link Web".
+Built a dashboard to monitor and report system performance.

+Blackberry Ltd. Chennai, TN, IndiaJuly 2013 — Oct 2013
 Intern
-Jul 2013 - Oct 2013
-InternIntern
-Blackberry Ltd. - Chennai, TN, IND
 Worked on developing applications on the Blackberry 10 platform as a part of kick starting the launch of the new Blackberry platform.

-Intern
-Jun 2013 - Jul 2013
-InternIntern
 Enelek Power Pvt.
-Ltd. (IIT-Bombay) - Mumbai, MH, IND Worked on building a learning management system for IIT-Bombay professors to interact with the industry professionals using PHP, MySQL and JQuery
+Ltd. (IIT-Bombay) Mumbai, MH, IndiaJune 2013 — July 2013 Intern
+Worked on building a learning management system for IIT-Bombay professors to interact with the industry professionals using PHP, MySQL and JQuery

+Desto Creative Solutions (IIT-Madras) Chennai, TN, IndiaJuly 2012 — Jan 2013 Intern
+Worked on building the official company website, developing plugins on the Wordpress platform and developing a web application to track and monitor tasks for a team.
+JH Softech Hyderabad, TL, IndiaMay 2012 — July 2012
 Intern
-Jul 2012 - Jan 2013
-InternIntern
-Desto Creative Solutions (IITMadras) - Chennai, TN, IND Worked on building the official company website, and developed plugins on the Wordpress platform.

-Intern
-May 2012 - Jul 2012
-InternIntern
-JH Softech - Hyderabad, TL, IND
 Worked on developing a web application for accounting and feedback management system to store and respond to customer and supplier feedback.

-EDUCATION

-Bachelors of Technology
-Jul 2010 - May 2014
-Bachelors of TechnologyBachelors of Technology
-Vellore Institute of Technology • Vellore, India Bachelors of Technology Degree awarded in the field of Computer Science and Engineering.
-CGPA : 8.08/10

-SKILLS

-Angular 2/4, TypeScript (1 year)
-Angular 1.x, Backbone.js, jQuery (3.5 years)
-Java/ Spring/ Hibernate (3 years)
-Salesforce.com Service Cloud Platform, Apex/ Visualforce / Triggers(3 years)
-HTML, JavaScript, CSS, Bootstrap (6.5 years)
-Oracle Database, MySQL Database, Microsoft DB Server (3 years) Restful Services, Microservices (3 years)
-Microsoft Azure (2 Year)
-GIT (6 years)
-Brunch, Gulp and Other NPM Packages

 MY WEB PRESENCE
 My GitHub Handle
-Desto Website
-JH Softech Website
+www.desto.in
+www.jhsoftech.com
+www.sriradhakrishnadrillers.com
+www.coursewave.org

+SKILLS
+Angular.js (1.x, 2.x, 4.x and 6.x), Backbone.js
+HTML, CSS, JavaScript/ jQuery / Ajax
+Brunch, Gulp, Webpack
+Salesforce.com Service Cloud Platform, Apex/ Visualforce / Triggers Java , J2EE, JSF, Struts, JSP, Tomcat, Servlets, JUnit Spring Boot, RESTful API design, Swagger, Hibernate, JDBC Oracle, SQL Server, MySQL
+Restful Services, Microservices
+Microsoft Azure
+EDUCATION
+Bachelors of Technology in Computer Science and EngineeringJuly 2010 — May 2014 Vellore Institute of Technology (VIT)
+GPA: 8.08 (10)

 LANGUAGES KNOWN